katiBe3/modern-crypto-explorer/README.md

 # modern-crypto-explorer

-This is the bestcrypto website ever! 😉
+This is the best crypto website ever! 😉
 It picks up data from free and open APIs to track the top 100 cryptos.

 ## Features